 Protein overload is caused when your hair gets too much protein and not enough moisture.
 It’s a sign that your hair does not have the necessary moisture-protein balance.

-- You’re using products that contain proteins for every step of your curly routine, you can run the risk of experiencing protein overload.
+- Using products that contain proteins for every step of your curly routine

 - Protein ingredients are high on your curly girl product

 - Your hair is protein sensitive and you’re using protein too often

 If you’re wondering whether you’re experiencing a protein overload.
 Assess your current curly girl products – if most or all of your products contain protein, you may be adding too much protein to your curls.

 This table can also help you figure out whether you are experiencing a moisture or a protein overload.

 |Moisture Overload Signs||Protein Overload Signs|

 |Hair strands stretch with no bounce back||Hair strands have little to no stretch & break easily|

 |Limp hair||Dull hair|